 Unlike glass, acrylic is highly receptive to thermoforming allowing for the creation of just about any shape or design imaginable.

 When an aquarium is made of conventional glass it typically requires the use of silicone to create adequate seals resulting in several disadvantages.
 Silicone can be unattractive and unreliable when it comes to creating a permanent bond.
 With less shear and tensile strength then acrylic bonds, silicone is often problematic in trying to create the perfect aquarium environment.
 Acrylic on the other hand is unique in that it can be chemically bonded to join two pieces together.
 This affords greater dependability and reliability when custom crafting even the most complex aquarium environment.

-If you would like more information, feel free to get in touch with one of our expert aquarium manufacturers.
+If you would like more information on deciding if you are going to build an acrylic or glass aquarium, feel free to get in touch with one of our expert aquarium manufacturers.